Chris Jericho: World Heavyweight Champion (2008–2009)

-Jericho attacking the injured eye of Michaels at the 2008 The Great American Bash.
+Jericho attacking the injured eye of Michaels at the 2008 Great American Bash.
 Their rivalry was named "Feud of the Year" by both Pro Wrestling Illustrated and the Wrestling Observer Newsletter.

 Afterward, Jericho developed a suit-wearing persona inspired by Javier Bardem's character Anton Chigurh from the 2007 film No Country for Old Men and wrestler Nick Bockwinkel.
 Jericho and Michaels met at The Great American Bash on July 20, which Jericho won after attacking the cut on Michaels's eye.
 At SummerSlam on August 17, Michaels said that his eye damage would force him to retire and insulted Jericho by saying he would never achieve Michaels's success.
 Jericho tried to attack Michaels, but Michaels ducked, so Jericho punched Michaels's wife, Rebecca, instead.
 As a result, they fought in an unsanctioned match at Unforgiven on September 7, which Jericho lost by referee stoppage.
 Later that night, Jericho entered the Championship Scramble match as a late replacement for the defending champion CM Punk and subsequently won the World Heavyweight Championship, defeating Batista, John "Bradshaw" Layfield (JBL), Kane, and Rey Mysterio.
 It was announced that Michaels would challenge Jericho for the World Heavyweight Championship in a ladder match at No Mercy on October 5, which Jericho won.
 At Cyber Sunday on October 26, Jericho lost the World Heavyweight Championship to Batista, but later won it back eight days later on November 3 on the 800th episode of Raw in a steel cage match.
 Jericho defeated Michaels in a Last Man Standing match on the November 10 episode of Raw after interference from JBL.
 Jericho lost the World Heavyweight Championship at Survivor Series on November 23 to the returning John Cena.
 On the December 8 episode of Raw, Jericho was awarded the Slammy Award for 2008 Superstar of the Year award.
 Six days later, he lost his rematch with John Cena for the World Heavyweight Championship at Armageddon on December 14.